 Above all, it matters because two thousand years ago, God became Man.
 He lived, loved, then died upon a cross.
 And every day since that day, bread has become God.
 Wheat and wine have become Body and Blood, an eternal sacrifice of love, offered for us on a table like no other.

 In that sacrifice—that Holy Eucharist—we see God for who he is: a generous Lover, a selfless Giver.
 In that same Holy Eucharist, we see food for what it is: a sign given to us at creation of blessing and gift, nourishment and strength, pleasure and comfort, sacrifice and love.

-Just to see those truths, however, is never enough.
-With the seeing, comes two challenges.
+To just see those truths, however, is never enough.
+With the seeing comes two challenges.

-And second, we’re called to eat eucharistically (eucharistia meaning, literally, “thanksgiving)—honoring God, creation, and the gift of our bodies by approaching every meal with gratitude, temperance, and joy.
+And second, we have to find our way back to eating eucharistically, honoring God, creation, and the gift of our bodies by approaching every meal with thanks, temperance, and joy.

 Around my dining room table, those two challenges perpetually intersect.
 People come for dinner and come back for community.
 We pray.
 We debate.
 We laugh.
 And, of course, we eat, all the while learning to better love God and one another.